Incident Events Integration with Jira¶

 , and event status df_status

-that we need.
-Of course, this JSON also contains other relevant information such as event generation time, exception value, workspace ID, etc. If needed, we can include them in the events we want to create.
+that we need to use.
+Of course, this Json also includes other related information such as the event creation time, anomaly value, workspace ID, etc., which can be included in the issues we need to generate if necessary.

-Once we have clarified the input data structure, we can write the function to create Jira issues.
+Once the input data structure is clear, we can write the function to create Jira issues.

 @DFF.API('Create_JIRA_Issue_Reply')